 Bad debt is borrowing money for something that depreciates (becomes less valuable) over time.
 Most purchases fall into this category.
 Think about the following: automobile, television, computer.
 Each of these things is instantly worthless when you buy them and with time they are always worth less and less.
 You should plan to not buy these items on borrowed money.
 If you purchase bad debt items with borrowed money, you always lose.
 Here’s how:

 - You are acquiring an item that immediately loses value and gets worse over time.
 You’ll never get that money back.
 If you fall on hard times, you cannot hope to sell this item and pay off the debt because the sale price is always less than the item.

 - You have to pay interest on the borrowed money.
 Interest is always sunk money that you’ll never get back.

-Good debt on the other hand is borrowing money for something that appreciates (becomes more valuable with time or improvement).
+Good debt, on the other hand, is borrowing money for something that appreciates (becomes more valuable with time or improvement).
 Examples of this are property, education and fine art.
 Typically these items will be more valuable if you try to sell them in the future.
-You sell your education by applying it in a job in return for money.
+You sell your education by applying it to a job in return for money.
 You typically sell a house for more than you paid for it.
 Debt is good whenever the value of the thing you paid for or borrowed money for increases with time.
 On top of that, the appreciation of the item should be greater than the interest incurred for borrowing the money.
-For example, if you buy a house for $250,000 at an interest rate of 7%, and you find that the house value is appreciating at a rate of 10%/year, thats great!
-However, if you find that the value of the house is growing only at say, 3%, then your "good debt" isn't so good after all.
-You are still net losing money.
-Now thats still better than bad debt because if needed you can sell that house and pay off the debt, but its definitely not ideal.
+For example, if you buy a house for $250,000 at an interest rate of 7%, and you find that the house value is appreciating at a rate of 10%/year, that’s great!
+However, if you find that the value of the house is growing only at say, 3%, then your “good debt” isn’t so good after all.
+You are still net for losing money.
+Now, that’s still better than bad debt because if needed you can sell that house and pay off the debt, but its definitely not ideal.